-Paying regular extra payments toward your principal balance will provide big returns.
-Borrowers use different methods to meet this goal.
-For many people,Perhaps the easiest way to keep track is to make 1 additional payment per year.
-But many folks won't be able to afford such a large additional expense, so splitting an extra payment into twelve additional monthly payments works as well.
-Another option is to pay half of your payment every two weeks.
-The effect here is that you will make one extra monthly payment in a year.
-These options differ slightly in reducing the final payback amount and reducing payback length, but they will all significantly shorten the duration of your mortgage and lower the total interest you will pay over the life of the loan.
+Here's a simple trick to significantly reduce the length of your mortgage and save you thousands over the course of your loan: Make additional payments that are applied to your principal.
+Borrowers can do this in various ways.
+For many people,Perhaps the easiest way to organize this process is by making one additional payment a year.
+Of course, some folks can't afford such an enormous additional expense, so splitting an additional payment into 12 additional monthly payments is a great option too.
+Another popular option is to pay half of your payment every two weeks.
+The result is you will make one extra monthly payment each year.
+These options differ slightly in lowering the total interest paid and reducing payback length, but they will all significantly shorten the length of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?